 Chinese herbal medicine

 Chinese herbal medicine (CHM) is the use of plants to restore the equilibrium of a person's energy forces.
-It is part of a complete holistic health care system called Traditional Chinese Medicine (TCM), which consists of various treatments.
+It's part of a complete holistic health care system called Traditional Chinese Medicine (TCM), which consists of various treatments.

 What is Chinese herbal medicine?

 TCM and Chinese herbal medicine are based around the Yin and Yang concept (the aim of restoring the body’s natural balance).
 The tradition places emphasis on preventing disease or illness through living a healthy lifestyle.

 The natural balance of the body is regarded as your qi (pronounced chee).
 Many practitioners believe that this is the body’s energy flow and is essential for maintaining good health.
 When your qi is unable to flow freely around the body, your energy meridians (invisible channels within the body) can become obstructed.
 This is often a result of stress, overwork, poor nutrition, environmental conditions or injury.

 How can Chinese herbal medicine help?